rehierl/node-tree-outliner/1-1-2-order-theory/0-0-order-theory.md

 * with regards to partially ordered sets P
 * m is least, if (m <= a) for all elements in P
 * greatest element - dual to least
-* least/greatest elements do not necessarily exit
+* least/greatest elements do not necessarily exist
 * both are unique if they do exist
 * e.g. "1" in Nat - "1" is the least element under "<"
 * e.g. "{}" in P(s) - "{}" is the least set under "subset-of"